microsoft/msagljs/README.md

 ## Build and test

-If you would like to build and run tests of MSAGL-JS please follow the following guide lines.
+If you would like to build and run the tests of MSAGL-JS please follow the following guide lines.

-These instructions are for Ubuntu, however, if your operation system is Windows you can install WSL and still use Ubuntu: see https://learn.microsoft.com/en-us/windows/wsl/install.
+These instructions are for Ubuntu, however, if your operation system is Windows, you can install WSL and still use Ubuntu: see https://learn.microsoft.com/en-us/windows/wsl/install.

 Install "node" with "npm".

-Install "nvm" as you may need to update the "Node" version.
+Install "nvm" as you may need to update the "node" version.

 Install "yarn".